development

 Deep Linking and ASO

-Deep links are foundational to App Clip and Instant App experiences.
-Every App Clip invocation and every Instant App launch starts with a deep link URL.
+Deep links form the foundation of App Clip and Instant App experiences.
+Every App Clip invocation and every Instant App launch starts with a URL.
 The quality of your URL structure and routing logic determines whether users land on the right screen with the right context.

-Deep linking also affects attribution and analytics.
-When you share App Clip URLs with UTM parameters in marketing campaigns, deep linking delivers those parameters to your app code, enabling precise measurement of which channels drive the most engagement.
+This technique also affects attribution and analytics.
+When you share App Clip URLs with UTM parameters in marketing campaigns, the link delivers those parameters to your app code, enabling precise measurement of which channels drive the most engagement.

 Implementation

-Deep link handling requires parsing the incoming URL in your app code and routing to the correct screen based on the path and query parameters.
+Handling incoming links requires parsing the URL in your app code and routing to the correct screen based on the path and query parameters.
 On iOS, this happens in the application(_:open:options:) method or the SceneDelegate’s scene(_:continue:) method.
-On Android, it is handled through intent filters in the AndroidManifest.
+On Android, intent filters in the AndroidManifest handle the routing.